The Insiders Guide to Buying New York City Real Estate. Buy the Right NYC Property for the Right Price.

 It can take some buyers months or even years to find the right home in New York City.
 However, the purchasing process is much easier and in most cases, much faster with the right exclusive buyer agent.

 As a member of the Real Estate Board of New York (REBNY), we have access to all available New York real estate listings.
 Our agents work diligently to provide you with a frequently updated list of potential properties.
-By checking the facts of each property before presenting it to our clients they are able to provide accurate information about price, investment potential, lifestyle suitability and more.
+By checking the facts of each property before presenting it to our clients, they can provide accurate information about price, investment potential, lifestyle suitability and more.

 Most buyers will need to apply for a mortgage.
-This is often one of the most confusing parts of a purchase, as you will need to consider different types of mortgages and different mortgage providers in order to get a good deal.
+This is often one of the most confusing parts of when purchasing, as you will need to consider different types of mortgages and different mortgage providers to get a good deal.

 We will provide advice and lender recommendations, taking out much of the stress associated with home mortgages.
 We can help you start to look for a mortgage during negotiations, which will cut down on the time that it takes you to complete your purchase and start enjoying your property.